openssl/openssl/doc/designs/dtlsv1_3/dtlsv1_3-main.md

 #### DTLS 1.3 Transcript Hash

-The DTLSv1.3 implementation does not include the message sequence number, fragment offset and fragment length as is the case the previous versions of DTLS.
+The DTLSv1.3 implementation does not include the message sequence number, fragment offset and fragment length as is the case with previous versions of DTLS.

 Implementation progress
 -----------------------